entomoio/e-commerce/README.md

 ## State Management

-This project is using Riverpod (flutter_riverpod 2.0.0) to manage app state.
+This project is using Riverpod (flutter_riverpod 2.0.0), a reactive caching and data-binding framework.

 To know the basics, please check
 [Flutter State Management with Riverpod: The Essential Guide](https://codewithandrea.com/articles/flutter-state-management-riverpod/)